Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Numerical Experiments

 In this section, we perform a systematic numerical study to demonstrate the effectiveness of ST and SC and compare them to IDENT \cite{kang2019ident}.
 To measure the identification error, we use the following relative coefficient error $e_c$ and grid-dependent residual error $e_r$:

 The relative coefficient error $e_c$ measures the accuracy in the recovery of PDE coefficients, while the residual error $e_r$ measures the difference between the learned dynamics and the denoised one by SDD.
 Since each feature vector in $F$ may have different scales, $e_r$ can be different from $e_c$ in some cases.
-Especially when the given data contain noise, the features containing higher order derivatives have greater magnitudes compared to the features containing lower order derivatives.
+When the given data contain noise, the features containing higher-order derivatives have greater magnitudes than the features containing lower order derivatives.
 In this case, a small coefficient error in the high order terms may lead to a large $e_r$.
 We use both $e_c$ and $e_r$ to quantify the PDE identification error.
+To measure how well the solution of the identified PDE matches the dynamics of the correct PDE, we also use the following evolution error

+where $u$ and $\hat{u}$ denote the solution of the exact and identified PDE from the same initial condition, respectively.